 - March 2021 - End of the project

 - Numerical coupling between WS_CN hydrodynamic model with Beampy, two in-house hydrodynamic and structural models

 - Design and manufacturing of 1:40th scale flexible model of spar platform designed to withstand a 10MW HAWT.

 - Conduction of a wave tank tests campaign with the flexible spar-type platform under regular and irregular waves

 - Creation of an experimental database dedicated to the validation of numerical solvers.

 Publications and papers published

-- Jean-Christophe Gilloteaux, FAID, Advanced Modeling and tank testing of FOWT, Boston – 18-19 mars 2019
+- Applied research activities dedicated to FOWT, Jean-Christophe Gilloteaux, FAID, Boston – 18-19 mars 2019

 - Nonlinear hydroelastic responses of monopile and spar wind turbines in regular waves.
 Vincent Leroy, Jean-Christophe Gilloteaux, Erin E. Bachynski, Aurélien Babarit, Pierre Ferrant.
 EERA DeepWind’2020, 17th Deep Sea Offshore Wind R&D Conference, Trondheim, Norway, 15 – 17 January 2020